jason-glassbrook/mobile-app/README.md

 You can find the repo for the project at [connect our kids repo](https://github.com/connect-our-kids/mobile-app).

-# Please review and contribute to Changelog file

 ## Labs17 Contributors
 | <img src="https://avatars2.githubusercontent.com/u/32081816?s=460&v=4" width="200">|